 In order for kids to go to school, a school must first exist.

 This means that physically, there is a school that children can get to—close enough to home that they don’t spend their whole day traveling, and a safe enough journey that parents are willing to let their children make it.
 For rural families especially, school infrastructure in and of itself presents a barrier to education.
 And for those living in conflict regions—which accounts for nearly half of the out-of-primary-school population—schools may simply be unavailable.

 If there is a school within reach, it must also be financially accessible.
-Meaning, parents must be able to afford school fees and the associated costs of uniforms, books and supplies.
-Those school must also offer a valuable enough education that families are willing to prioritize education instead of putting their children to work to earn immediate income.12
+Meaning, parents must be able to afford school fees and the associated costs of uniforms, books, and supplies.
+Those schools must also offer a valuable enough education that families are willing to prioritize education instead of putting their children to work to earn immediate income.12

 Girls in particular face barriers to accessing education that stem from gender discrimination and cultural norms.
-And while gender parity in education has improved in the last few decades, “the average girls’ net enrollment rate in [developing countries] is [still] more than 5 percentage points lower than the average low-income countries, more than 16 percentage points lower than for middle-income countries, and more than 20 percentage points lower than for in high-income countries.”13 Despite what we know about the power of educating girls, they still face disproportionate barriers to starting and completing their educations.
+In 2018, 5.5 million more primary-age girls were out of school than boys.13 And while gender parity in education has improved in the last few decades, “the average girls’ net enrollment rate in [developing countries] is [still] more than 5 percentage points lower than the average low-income countries, more than 16 percentage points lower than for middle-income countries, and more than 20 percentage points lower than for in high-income countries.”14 Despite what we know about the power of educating girls, they still face disproportionate barriers to starting and completing their educations.